North East Cotswold Farmer Cluster CIC

 - The Gloucestershire Regenerative Environment and Agriculture Transition project (GREAT)

 - Oxfordshire Treescapes Project

-- Supplementary feeding sites, elm trees, bird box installation etc. (*A project focused on this is underway - watch this space for a podcast*)
+- Supplementary feeding sites, elm trees, bird box installation etc. (*A project focused on this is underway – see the podcast below*)

 - Soil carbon baselining (*A project focused on this is underway – see the video below*)

 - Evenlode Catchment Partnership (ECP) water quality/NFM logging database